 \subsection{Applications: challenges and ideas}

 A discretization of projection algorithms for curves will pave a~road to real-life applications and is a~topic of our future research.
-Such algorithms may utilize invariant numerical approximations of dif\/ferential invariants presented in~\cite{boutin00, calabi98}.
-Dif\/ferential invariants and their approxi\-ma\-tions are highly sensitive to image perturbations and, therefore, pre-smoothing of the data is required to use them.
-Since af\/f\/ine and projective invariants involve high order derivatives, this approach may not be practical.
-Other types of invariants, such as semi-dif\/ferential (or joint) inva\-riants~\mbox{\cite{olver01,vang92-1}}, integral inva\-riants~\mbox{\cite{feng09,hann02, sato97}} and moment invariants~\cite{taub92,xu06} are less sensitive to image perturbations and may be employed to solve the group-equivalence problem.
+Such algorithms may utilize invariant numerical approximations of differential invariants presented in~\cite{boutin00, calabi98}.
+Differential invariants and their approxi\-ma\-tions are highly sensitive to image perturbations and, therefore, pre-smoothing of the data is required to use them.
+Since affine and projective invariants involve high order derivatives, this approach may not be practical.
+Other types of invariants, such as semi-differential (or joint) inva\-riants~\mbox{\cite{olver01,vang92-1}}, integral inva\-riants~\mbox{\cite{feng09,hann02, sato97}} and moment invariants~\cite{taub92,xu06} are less sensitive to image perturbations and may be employed to solve the group-equivalence problem.

-One of the essential contributions of~\cite{stiller07, stiller06} is the def\/inition of an object/image distance between ordered sets of $m$ points in $\mathbb{R}^3$ and $\mathbb{R}^2$, such that the distance is zero if and only if these sets are related by a~projection.
+One of the essential contributions of~\cite{stiller07, stiller06} is the definition of an object/image distance between ordered sets of $m$ points in $\mathbb{R}^3$ and $\mathbb{R}^2$, such that the distance is zero if and only if these sets are related by a~projection.
 Since, in practice, we are given only an approximate position of points, a~``good'' object/image distance provides a~tool for deciding whether a~given set of points in $\mathbb{R}^2$ is a~good approximation of a~projection of a~given set of points in $\mathbb{R}^3$.
-Def\/ining such object/image distance in the case of curves is an important direction of further research.
+Defining such object/image distance in the case of curves is an important direction of further research.